Sayeed-Akram23/College-Management-System/README.md

     cd College-Management-System
     ```
 3. Make sure you have Python installed
-4. Install the required dependencies along eith sqlite3
+4. Install the required dependencies along with sqlite3
 5. Run the main.py script